TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 8/Joshua 8.10.md

 ---

-And Joshua arose up early in the morning, and mustered the people, and went up, he and the elders of Israel, before the people to Ai.
+Joshua rose up early in the morning, mustered the people, and went up, he and the elders of Israel, before the people to Ai.